CDRT/blog/docs/2022/log_analytics_device_health.md

 - Configure System Update
 - Write warranty information to WMI table
 - Write battery information to WMI table

+If these polices aren't enabled, the status will return as "Unavailable" in the workbook.

 ### Required Files